open-contracting/standard/docs/guidance/map/framework_agreements.md

 1. A closed framework agreement established for a single buyer, with a single supplier and **without** second stage competition
 2. A open framework agreement established for multiple buyers, with multiple suppliers and **with** second stage competition

-### Closed framework agreement with single buyer, single supplier and without second stage competition
+### Example 1: Closed framework agreement with single buyer, single supplier and without second stage competition

 NHS National Services Scotland (NSS) wants to establish a framework agreement for the receipt, storage and distribution of seasonal influenza vaccines to general practitioner practices, social care premises, vaccine holding centres and community pharmacies across NHS Scotland.